Midnight145/ColoringPixelsCustomImages/README.md

 If you set the maxres and colorcount to something greater than what the corresponding image has, the game will lower the values as necessary.

 For example, if I have a 100x50 image with 4 colors, and I name the file `image_200_8.png`, the game will automatically adjust the maxres to 100 and the colorcount to 4.

+If you don't use the naming convention, the defaults will be a max side length of 500 and a color count of 99.